Seahawks vs. Commanders props, 'Sunday Night Football' player projections from SportsLine AI

 NFL prop picks and SGP bets for Seattle vs. Washington on 'Sunday Night Football' from the SportsLine Machine Learning Model AI

 NFC teams with playoff aspirations clash when the Seattle Seahawks meet the Washington Commanders in NFL Week 9 'Sunday Night Football' at 8:20 p.m.
 ET from Northwest Stadium in Landover, Md.
 The Seahawks (5-2) co-lead the NFC West, while the Commanders (3-5) are third in the NFC East.
-The game will showcase Seahawks quarterback Sam Darnold against Commanders quarterback Jayden Daniels, who is returning from injury.
+The game will showcase Seahawks quarterback Sam Darnold against Commanders quarterback Jayden Daniels, who missed last week and is returning from a hamstring injury.
 Both players figure into several NFL player props.

 Daniels has been solid, completing 61% of his passes for 1,031 yards and eight touchdowns while also rushing for 211 yards and one touchdown.
 Darnold, meanwhile, has been dominant.
 In seven games, he has completed 68.2% of his passes for 1,754 yards and 12 touchdowns.
 There are several NFL player props one could target for these stars, or you may find value in seeking NFL prop lines for other options like Kenneth Walker III, Cooper Kupp and Jaxon Smith-Njigba of Seattle or Jacory Croskey-Merritt, Deebo Samuel and Zach Ertz of Washington.
 Before betting any Seahawks vs. Commanders props for Sunday Night Football, you need to see the Seahawks vs. Commanders prop predictions powered by SportsLine's Machine Learning Model AI.